 The thriving tea business at the core of the community was looking to expand, but was far from investment-ready.
 “At Kayonza, we saw there was both a need and an opportunity,” says Martin Sommerschuh, Coordinator of the Equator Initiative at UNDP, “but we did not have the capacity in-house to move it to investor readiness.
 Solidaridad stepped in here and provided crucial support.
 Excitingly, it’s the first time an Equator Prize winner has secured external financing since the prize was established in 2002.”

 Kayonza tea factory is owned by the 7,466 smallholder tea farmers that deliver their tea to the company

 To support Kayonza to become investment ready, Solidaridad East and Central Africa brought in tea experts from Solidaridad India.
 They assessed whether Kayonza’s yields warranted a second factory and ensured projected machinery costs were realistic.
 Using sophisticated financial modelling, Solidaridad then worked with Kayonza’s management team to develop the business plan and investment proposition, before introducing the project to potential investors.

-Oikocredit is investing USD 3.15 million in the tea factory.
+Oikocredit is investing 3.15 million dollars in the tea factory.
 The impact investor’s due diligence started in March 2019 and the deal finalized in September.
 The groundbreaking ceremony for construction of the factory to begin is scheduled for the third week of January 2020.